How to Become Better at Math?

 I could have mentioned this point with our 11th tip.
 But as you can see, I didn’t.
 There’s a reason behind it.
 Yes, regular & consistent practice is important, but so is a routine.
 Not just any routine, a structured routine.
 A structured practise routine will help you be better at math much faster than just blindly going at the concept.

 Take help from a friend who is good at math or your math teacher to help you establish a routine.
-Even websites like Khan Academy can help you in this respect.
 Build a structured routine where you start at the basics and make your way up the complex chains of math problems, introducing you to new concepts along the way.
 Also, structure it in a way where after mastering a concept, you don’t waste too much doing the same patterns of problems over and over.
 That way, you can be efficient in managing your time as it’s a limited resource for every one of us.

+There are several incredibly useful tools, available for millions of students.
+Learn to use these math apps and websites like Khan Academy or Wolfram MathWorld.
 If you’re an advanced student and you want a more focused practice tool, you can use, for example, GMAT Club.
 It all depends on your needs.
+You can also take free mock tests and check your maths skills and track your progress.

 Don’t forget to include math tests in your routine.
 You can download millions of sample question papers or design your own using the math apps and websites mentioned before in this blog in minutes.
 As I said, humans are results-driven.
 It gives us the motivation to move ahead.
 Tests will help you do this in your math journey.
 It’ll help you quantify your progress as well as your shortcomings.